This paper from the Smithsonian Institution has been

 WASHINGTON, D.C.
 20560

-way as a scientific guide.
-Smithsonian archaeologists see no direct connection
+any way as a scientific guide.
+Smithsonian archaeologists see no direct

-between the archeology of the New World and the subject matter of the book.
+connection between the archeology of the New World and the subject matter

-most closely related to that of the people of eastern, central, and northeastern
+being most closely related to that of the people of eastern, central, and

-Asia.
-Archeological evidence indicates that the ancestors of the present
+northeastern Asia.
+Archeological evidence indicates that the ancestors

-Indians came into the New world--probably over a land bridge known to have
+of the present Indians came into the New world--probably over a land bridge

-existed in the Bering Strait region during the last Ice Age--in a continuing
+known to have existed in the Bering Strait region during the last Ice Age--in

 3. Present evidence indicates that the first people to reach this continent